Governor Stone was built for Charles Greiner as a cargo freighter for

 wasting less time tacking.
 It also increases cargo space and reduces the

 number of crew members.
-The Governor Stone sails with a crew of
+The Governor Stone generally sails with a crew of

 three.
 The centerboard configuration, shallow draft, small keel and apple